Here’s the truth – I’ve made a lot of VMware mistakes.

 Different types of servers require varying resource configurations and by doing your research you will find there are 100s of best practices for database, web, and application servers on the web, even I post a few.

-But be warned, each best practices is different depending on the environment [and use cases] so evaluate them and only use what works best for your applications.
+But be warned, each best practices are different depending on the environment [and use cases] so evaluate them and only use what works best for your applications.

 Summarizing these Tips: